strawgate/fastmcp-agents/docs/developer/memory_management.md

 FastMCP-Agents provides factory patterns to control how memory instances are created and shared:

 *   **`SharedMemoryFactory`:** This factory provides a single instance of a memory implementation to all agents that share the factory.
-Typically each Agent would have its own SharedMemoryFactory and that way all requests to the same Agent would share a conversation history.
+Typically, each Agent would have its own SharedMemoryFactory, ensuring that all requests to the same Agent share a conversation history.
 *   **`PrivateMemoryFactory`:** This factory creates a new, independent instance of a memory implementation for each request.
-This ensures that every request is stateless and does not share conversation history with other requests even if they are to the same Agent.
+This ensures that every request is stateless and does not share conversation history with other requests, even if they are directed to the same Agent.

 ## Memory Implementations